eliteportal/data-dictionary/README.md

 This is the repository hosting [ELITE data model](https://github.com/Sage-Bionetworks/ELITE-data-models/blob/main/models/EL_data_model_v3.csv) and a set of [standardized metadata terms](https://github.com/nlee-sage/data_models_elite/tree/main/_data) that can be used to describe attributes in the data model.
 The data model defines attributes that are associated with a dataset type (e.g. clinical metadata) and their interdependencies.
 [Data Curator App (DCA)](https://dca.app.sagebionetworks.org/) pulls the data model when generating metadata template and validates manifests against it.
 This repository also houses the pipelines and workflows to streamline data model update and metadata dictonary management.

+# Setup

+ a.
+Change the configuration yaml file to point to correct data model

+ b.
+Have poetry installed.
+Created poetry environment with `poetry install`.

+# Create CSVs to Organize Website

+Run `create_CSVs.py`.
+It will create a CSV for each unique module found in the data model.

 # Updata Data Model and Metadata Dictionary

 <img src="https://github.com/nlee-sage/data_models_elite/blob/7e3e7a8066fe196f4f4b0f8477f0246736945b50/ELITE%20Logo.png" width="300" />